 Specialists in other areas may include school administrators, speech and language therapists, occupational or physical therapists, the school nurse and physicians who may provide evaluations or services as appropriate.

-SEPAC - Special Education Parent Advisory Committee
+SEPAC - Special Education Parent Advisory Committee - visit their page!

 Referral to the Child Study Team